Jackson Anderson

-Jackson Anderson (born October 5, 1989) is former American football long snapper.
+Jackson Anderson (born October 6, 1989) is an American former football long snapper.
 He played college football at Duke.

 Professional career

-Houston Texans

 The Houston Texans invited Anderson to their 2013 rookie minicamp on a tryout basis.
 He was not offered a contract at the conclusion of the minicamp.

-Dallas Cowboys

 On May 29, 2013, Anderson was signed by the Dallas Cowboys as an undrafted free agent.
 On August 11, 2013, he was waived by the Cowboys.